geekzter/azure-vdc/README.md

 |Pipeline&nbsp;agent&nbsp;type.
 By default a [Deployment Group](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/deployment-groups/) will be used.
 Setting this to `true` will instead use an [Environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments)|`use_pipeline_environment`|Multi-stage YAML Pipelines|
 |SSL&nbsp;&&nbsp;Vanity&nbsp;domain.
 Use HTTPS and Vanity domains (e.g. yourdomain.com)|`use_vanity_domain_and_ssl`|You need to own a domain, and delegate the management of the domain to [Azure DNS](https://azure.microsoft.com/en-us/services/dns/).
 The domain name and resource group holding the Azure DNS for it need to be configured using `vanity_domainname` and `shared_resources_group` respectively.
 You need a wildcard SSL certificate and configure its location by setting `vanity_certificate_*` (see example in [`config.auto.tfvars.sample`](./Terraform/config.auto.tfvars.sample)).

+## Dashboard

+A portal dashboard will be generated:

 ![alt text](dashboard.png "Portal Dashboard")

+This dashboard can be reverse engineered into the template that creates it by running:
+`templatize_dashboard.ps1`
+This generates `dashboard.tpl`, which in turn recreates the dashboard.
+Hence there is therefore provides full round-trip dashboard editing support.

 ## Resources
 - [Azure CLI](http://aka.ms/azure-cli)